Murder of Jean Bradley: Continuing publicity

 Bradley's murder was highlighted again by The Independent in 2000, when they revealed that the Metropolitan Police had the worst clear-up rate for murder in Britain.
 In 2001 it was reported that the Bradley murder would be one of several subject to new forensic examinations in attempts to solve the case.

-In 2008, after the conviction of Robert Napper for the infamous murder of Rachel Nickell on Wimbledon Common in 1992, it was reported that detectives would investigate Napper on possible links to the Bradley murder, as well as to the murder of Claire Tiltman in 1993 (which he was later proven to have not committed) and the murder of Penny Bell.
+In 2008, after the conviction of Robert Napper for the murder of Rachel Nickell on Wimbledon Common in 1992, it was reported that detectives would investigate Napper on possible links to the Bradley murder, as well as to the murder of Claire Tiltman in 1993 (which he was later proven to have not committed) and the murder of Penny Bell.
 The murder of Bradley was subsequently mentioned in Laurence Alison and Marie Eyres's 2009 book on Napper titled Killer in the Shadows: The Monstrous Crimes of Robert Napper.
 On 28 March 2013, an episode of Criminologist David Wilson's series Killers Behind Bars: The Untold Story aired that investigated possible links between Napper and the Bradley murder.
-However, Napper does not match the descriptions of the suspect, who was seen face-to-face by the main witness, and there is no evidence Napper ever owned a sou'wester hat.

 Bradley's murder has been noted as one of the most notorious unsolved UK cases.
 The case continues to receive publicity.